Samuel Gibbs French: American Civil War

 On October 22, 1862, French was promoted major general with seniority backdated to August 31.
 He commanded a brigade and a division under Major General Daniel Harvey Hill at Petersburg, Virginia.
 He built the fortifications around Petersburg that were regarded as a model of defensive warfare and held off the Army of the Potomac for nine months.
 He led attacks against Harrison's Landing on July 4, 1862 and Suffolk, Virginia on September 22, 1862.
 In the first letter to French after the Civil War, former West Point classmate, Union General Rufus Ingalls wrote to French about the Harrison's Landing bombardment; "You don't know, dear Sam, how near you came to killing me that night, which, had it happened, would have been a great sorrow to you."
 In April 1863, French led a division under Lieutenant General James Longstreet in the Siege of Suffolk.
-He built Camp French near Quantico, Virginia.

 French's troops were at the Battle of Suffolk (Hill's Point), but he declined to attack Fort Huger since he believed the Union commander would quickly vacate the fort since he had no military support.
 Longstreet censured French's actions at Suffolk and tried to have him removed from command but Jefferson Davis vetoed the action.
-French was on medical leave in Columbus, Georgia and Warm Springs, Arkansas due to the lingering effects of dysentery from August 4 to October 1863.
+French was on medical leave in Columbus, Georgia, and Warm Springs, Arkansas, due to the lingering effects of dysentery from August 4 to October 1863.